kaminiwalunj/mslearn-fabric/Instructions/Labs/06-data-warehouse.md

-# Lab : Analyze data in a data warehouse
+# Lab : Analyze data in a Data Warehouse

 ## Overview